Why is CDN (Content Delivery Network) Critical for Your Website?

 Speed is one of the most critical elements of how google ranks your websites and also a factor in the user experience of your website visitors.
-Users are more engaged on websites that are fast.
-If you are using website speed testing tools like GTMetrix.com, it would always recommend to use CDN always as a tip.
+Users are more engaged on fast websites.
+If you are using website speed testing tools like GTMetrix.com, it would always recommend using CDN always as a tip.

 What is a CDN (Content Delivery Network)?

-Content Delivery Network or Content Distribution Network is a Network of high speed delivering servers.
+A content Delivery Network or Content Distribution Network is a Network of high-speed delivering servers.

 What this network does for your website is that it keeps the content of your website on all these servers.
 Whenever you request a file, it first goes to this network.
 The network delivers the file (or files) from the server closest to you (Remember the files were cached by all the servers)

 Take for example that you are in Europe and the main website is hosted in Amazon’s data center in Oregon USA.
 Whenever you will type in the URL of the main website.
 The files that are cached with CDN servers in Europe will be delivered to you from Europe without hitting the servers in Oregon, USA.

 This ultimately means awesome speed for the website and less load on the main server.

 CDN boosts up your page delivery time and response time by a big margin.
 It prevents delay issues that may damage your user experience.